Aag Ka Gola: Plot

-Young Shankar is framed for a theft he did not commit.
-He escapes from police and runs into his mother's arms.
+Young Shankar is framed for a crime he did not commit.
+He escapes from the police and runs into his mother's arms.
 When Shankar's mother sees Shankar being arrested by police, she dies of shock.
-Shankar escapes from the police and ends up working for criminal don Raja Babu.
-He is now known as 'Shaka".
-One day Raja Babu asks Shaka to abduct a child.
+Shankar escapes from the police and ends up working for criminal Don Raja Babu.
+He is now known as "Shaka."
+One day, Raja Babu asks Shaka to abduct a child.
 The child's mother dies due to shock.
-This reminds Shaka (Shankar) of his own mother dying due to shock.
-He repents, surrenders to police and is sent to jail for 5 years.
+This reminds Shaka (Shankar) of his mother dying due to shock.
+He repents, surrenders to the police, and is sent to jail for five years.
 His three-year punishment is condoned when he saves the life of a visiting parliamentarian.
 After being released from jail, he decides to live the life of an ordinary civilian and works as a garage mechanic.
-He meets Aarti, falls in love and they marry.
+He meets Aarti, falls in love, and they marry.
 But Shankar's past starts haunting him to such an extent that he sees no choice but to join Raja Babu's crime gang.